vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/046/05_indra_jyeShThaM.md

 The verb prā́ḥ must be read disyllabically.
 It could therefore technically be a subjunctive (so apparently Grassmann), and in fact the light first syllable required could reflect the loss of root-final laryngeal before the subjunctive suffixal vowel.

 Hoffmann insistently calls it an injunc.
 (215 n.
-201, 221), fld. by Lubotsky, and the publ.
+201, 221), fld. by Lubotsky, and the published

 tr. (“you … fill”) reflects an injunctive interpr.
 But since this is not a cosmogonic act